 - We continue to share essential messaging with our students on behalf of the police, including encouraging students to book taxis and venues for nights out and to wear face coverings wherever appropriate.

-- As well as our own track and trace measures, we are supporting the launch of the new NHS Covid-19 app, which will be used across our campus and residences from 24 September.
+- As well as our own track and trace measures, we are supporting use of the NHS Covid-19 app, which is used across our campus and residences from 24 September.